In this activity, students match different types of pollinators to their preferred flowers and discover how pollinators have co-evolved with plants.

 - Moths prefer white flowers.

-- Birds are attracted to flowers that are red.
+- Birds are attracted to flowers that are red, and do not seem to be as attracted by scent.

 - Note: These are general colour preferences because pollinators can still pollinate a range of colours.